GeethaPranathi/Databricks-training/Week 1/Day 5/Readme.md

 # Week 1 - Day 5

 ## Objective
-The objective of this session was to learn and practice advanced SQL concepts including Window Functions, Common Table Expressions (CTEs), Ranking Functions, Running Totals, Analytical Queries, and Recursive Queries.
-The session focused on performing advanced data analysis operations using SQL for reporting and business insights.
+The objective of this session was to learn and practice SQL Window Functions and ranking operations for analytical data processing.
+The focus was on understanding how SQL can perform advanced row-wise calculations, rankings, cumulative analysis, and comparison operations using employee and order datasets.

 ---

 # Tasks Completed

-- Created relational database tables:
+- Created and populated:
-  - employees
+  - employees table
-  - orders
+  - orders table

-- Inserted sample datasets into all tables

-- Practiced advanced SQL analytical queries

-- Implemented ranking functions:
+- Practiced ranking functions:
   - ROW_NUMBER()
   - RANK()
   - DENSE_RANK()

-- Worked with partitioning using:
+- Retrieved top-performing employees using ranking queries

-  - PARTITION BY
+- Implemented department-wise ranking using PARTITION BY

-- Practiced advanced calculations:
+- Calculated:
+  - Highest salary by department
   - Running totals
-  - Moving averages
   - Cumulative sales
-  - Salary contribution percentages

-- Used analytical functions:
+- Practiced analytical functions:
   - LAG()
   - LEAD()
-  - NTILE()

-- Practiced Common Table Expressions (CTEs)

-- Generated customer spending and employee sales reports

-- Practiced recursive query concepts
+- Compared current and previous order amounts

-- Verified query outputs for correctness
+- Verified outputs for correctness

 - Organized SQL scripts and documentation in GitHub repository structure